-Election day - Sections 3(1) and 31 of the Act define the election day for a general council election as the fourth Saturday in October in the fourth year after the last general election of Councillors for all Councils.
+Election Day- Section 257(1) states that a general election must be held on the fourth Saturday in October 2020 and thereafter on the fourth Saturday in October in the fourth year after the last general election of Councillors for all Councils.

 - ends at 6:00pm on election day.